evanb0/Easychem/README.md

 # summerproj
 Anything related to what I'm going to be doing for the UOM summer project.

-All code will be written in Python.

-This will contain Code, Resources, and anything else I find useful, all in one place, for ease of access.
+All code will be written in Python, and everything will be stored within this repo for ease of access.